aerospike-community/aerospike-document-lib/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.aerospike/aerospike-document-api/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.aerospike/aerospike-document-api/)
 [![javadoc](https://javadoc.io/badge2/com.aerospike/aerospike-document-api/javadoc.svg)](https://javadoc.io/doc/com.aerospike/aerospike-document-api)

-This project provides an API for accessing and mutating Aerospike [Collection Data Type](https://www.aerospike.com/docs/client/java/index.html) (CDT) objects using [JSONPath](https://goessner.net/articles/JsonPath/) syntax.
+This project provided an API for accessing and mutating Aerospike [Collection Data Type](https://www.aerospike.com/docs/client/java/index.html) (CDT) objects using [JSONPath](https://goessner.net/articles/JsonPath/) syntax.

-This effectively provides a document API, with CDT objects used to represent JSON documents in the Aerospike database.
+**Aerospike Document API is a community OSS project**.
+As described on the [Product Stages](https://aerospike.com/docs/database/reference/product-stages#open-source-products-tools-and-libraries) page, this means that Aerospike will no longer provide support for the Document API library, including vulnerability patching.
+If you are interested in contributing to the project please open an issue or a pull request.

+**For an actively developed alternative**, see [Expression DSL](https://github.com/aerospike/expression-dsl-java).

 ### Documentation